huggo-42/advent_of_code.2015/README.md

-# advent_of_code.2015
-Solutions to 2015 Advent of Code using: lua
+# Solutions to 2015 Advent of Code using lua